rillki/otherDprojects/extension-er/README.md

 3. c.txt
 4. etc...

-### Download (mac os, windows 10, linux - soon)
-If you would like to download a precompiled version, email me(rillk500@gmail.com), and I will send the download link to you.

 ### How to build it?
 1. Install GTK+3 on your system, DMD compiler and DUB package manager
 2. Git clone this repository or download as .zip